Over 100,000 students appear for the GRE test every year in India. In 2022-23, 113,304 students took the GRE – more than in the USA that year.

 What is the GRE exam?

-This exam is a prerequisite for applying to a master’s program or certain MBA and professional courses at the graduate level.
+The GRE full form is the ‘Graduate Record Examination.’
+It is a prerequisite for applying to a master’s program or certain MBA and professional courses at the graduate level.
 The test is conducted by the Educational Testing Service (ETS).

 - Verbal Reasoning